radiorabe/klangbecken/README.md

 liquidsoap klangbecken.liq
 ```

-Manually set the onair status of the player using `netcat`:
+Manually set the on-air status of the player using `netcat`:
 ```bash
 echo "klangbecken.on_air True" | nc -U -w 1 klangbecken.sock
 ```